-The School will use the contact details of parents, alumni and other members of the School community to keep them updated about the activities of the School, or alumni and parent events of interest, including by sending updates and newsletters, by email and by post.
-Unless the relevant individual objects, the School may also:
+The school will use the contact details of parents, alumni and other members of the school community to keep them updated about the activities of the school, or alumni and parent events of interest, including by sending updates and newsletters, by email and by post.
+Unless the relevant individual objects, the school will also:

-- Share personal data about parents and/or alumni, as appropriate, with organisations set up to help establish and maintain relationships with the School community, such as the Friends of Chigwell and the Old Chigwellians' Club; - Contact parents and/or alumni (including via the organisations above) by post and email in order to promote and raise funds for the School and, where appropriate, other worthy causes; - Collect information from publicly available sources about parents' and former pupils' occupation and activities, in order to maximise the School's fundraising potential;
+- Share personal data about parents and/or alumni, as appropriate, with organisations set up to help establish and maintain relationships with the school community such as the Gayhurstian Alumni (GHA); - Contact parents and/or alumni (including via the organisations above) by post and email in order to promote and raise funds for the school and, where appropriate, other worthy causes;

+• Collect information from publicly available sources about parents' and former pupils' occupation and activities, in order to direct the school's fundraising.

 Should you wish to limit or object to any such use, or would like further information about them, please contact the Bursar in writing.
 You always have the right to withdraw consent, where given, or otherwise object to direct marketing or fundraising.
-However, the School may need nonetheless to retain some of your details (not least to ensure that no more communications are sent to that particular address, email or telephone number).
+However, the school is nonetheless likely to retain some of your details (not least to ensure that no more communications are sent to that particular address, email or telephone number).